Powell leads Rider against Canisius after 21-point game | Federal News Network

 BOTTOM LINE: Rider hosts the Canisius Golden Griffins after Allen Powell scored 21 points in Rider’s 76-65 loss to the Fairfield Stags.

-The Broncs are 3-4 on their home court.
-Rider is second in the MAAC in rebounding averaging 34.8 rebounds.
-Dimencio Vaughn paces the Broncs with 7.6 boards.
+The Broncs have gone 3-4 at home.
+Rider has a 3-8 record against opponents above .500.

 The Golden Griffins are 3-6 in MAAC play.
-Canisius gives up 72.4 points to opponents while being outscored by 2.7 points per game.
+Canisius is 4-0 in games decided by 3 points or fewer.

-TOP PERFORMERS: Vaughn is scoring 12.8 points per game and averaging 7.6 rebounds for the Broncs.
-Powell is averaging 2.3 made 3-pointers over the last 10 games for Rider.
+TOP PERFORMERS: Dimencio Vaughn is scoring 12.8 points per game with 7.6 rebounds and 1.3 assists for the Broncs.
+Powell is averaging 12.0 points and 1.9 rebounds while shooting 39.4% over the past 10 games for Rider.

-Jacco Fritz is averaging 7.8 points and 5.5 rebounds for the Golden Griffins.
-Ahamadou Fofana is averaging 2.0 made 3-pointers over the last 10 games for Canisius.
+Armon Harried is scoring 12.1 points per game with 4.3 rebounds and 1.6 assists for the Golden Griffins.
+Ahamadou Fofana is averaging 12.6 points and 4.1 assists over the past 10 games for Canisius.

 LAST 10 GAMES: Broncs: 3-7, averaging 64.3 points, 33.2 rebounds, 13.5 assists, 6.5 steals and 1.8 blocks per game while shooting 39.1% from the field.
 Their opponents have averaged 73.0 points per game.